sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 <img align="center" src="../images/class-gee/HLS_info.png" hspace="15" vspace="10" width="400">

-*Resource:* For some background on cloud masking, you can go to the [Cloud Masking section of the Resources page](https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/11_resources/02_cloudmasking.html) in this website.
+*Resource:* For some background on cloud masking, you can go to the <a href="https://sig-gis.github.io/Liberia_NSC_ForestMonitoringTraining/11_resources/02_cloudmasking.html" target="_blank" rel="noopener noreferrer">Cloud Masking section of the Resources page</a> on this website.

 ```javascript
 // Optical